-On this trip with Sovereign, I also discovered one of the most special hotels I have had the pleasure of staying at: the stunning Belmond La Residencia.
+On this trip, I discovered one of the most special hotels I have had the pleasure of staying at: the stunning Belmond La Residencia.

 The hotel is very well known, as it was previously owned by Richard Branson.
 It is located in Deia, in the north-west coast of Mallorca (around 45 mins from Palma de Mallorca, the island’s capital).
 This little town is very special as it is a UNESCO World Heritage village, at the heart of the Tramuntana mountain range.
 As you can probably gather, the setting is quite spectacular.

 Mallorca is probably one of the best connected islands in Europe and getting there is not a problem.
 We travelled with British Airways from London Heathrow, from where there is an increased Summer schedule.
 Flight time was around 2 hours and on arrival, we were met by our private Sovereign driver, who took us to the hotel.
 The transfer time was around 1 hour, as there was no traffic.